Introduction

 Why it helps:

-The dumbbell lower back exercise works more than just your lower back it strengthens your whole upper and mid-back, teaching good posture and powerful pulling mechanics.
+This Lower Back Dumbbell Exercise works more than just your lower back, it strengthens your whole upper and mid-back, teaching good posture and powerful pulling mechanics.

 Looking to strengthen your lats and improve posture?
-The Bent Over Two-Dumbbell Row with Palms In is one of the most effective back exercises you can do at home.
+The Bent Over Two-Dumbbell Row with Palms In is one of the most effective Lower Back Dumbbell Exercises you can do at home.
 Check out our full guide on back exercises with dumbbells to build a stronger, more defined upper body.

 9. Dumbbell Renegade Row